yupgup/jonitrythall.com/_posts/2025-01-28-remote-work-loneliness.markdown

 description: 'My personal struggles and lessons learned through over a decade of working in isolation.'
 featured_image: '/content/2025/01/dark-office.JPG'
 ---
 I’ve worked remotely for over a decade.
 It started out of family-related necessity and has continued for similar reasons, though the specifics have changed.
-It did not come naturally to me, quite the opposite in fact, and it would not be my preferred way of working if I had my choice.
+It did not come naturally to me, quite the opposite in fact, and it would not be my preferred way of working if my circumstances were different.
 I am much more rejuvenated by in-person meetings and friendships.
 Above all else, working remotely has been incredibly isolating and lonely.

 Sometimes I thought I wouldn’t be able to make it, but have been able to pick up a few habits and insights that have helped get me through these years.
 So, inspired by a community building guide I am working on and an upcoming conversation on [DevRel(ish)](https://cfe.dev/talkshow/devrelish/), I wanted to put a few additional words together around the damage of this type of isolation and the solution that online communities can present.